Skip to Content

 You may be eligible to obtain permanent residency (green card) through a qualifying relative.
 The process starts with your relative filing a petition on your behalf that establishes the qualifying relationship.

 Once your petition is approved, the Department of State will determine if an immigrant visa number is available to be assigned.
 If you are already in the U.S., you may then apply to adjust your status to a lawful permanent resident.
 If you are outside of the U.S., when the visa number becomes available, you must complete the immigration process through a U.S. consulate.
-In any immigration matter, it is in your best interest to discuss your case with the Charlotte immigration lawyer at our firm so that you can put forth your strongest effort in achieving the immigration status you seek.
+In any immigration matter, it is in your best interest to discuss your situation with the Charlotte immigration lawyer at our firm so that you can put forth your strongest effort in achieving the immigration status you seek.

 Contact the Law Office of Kelli Y. Allen, PLLC, today if you wish to apply for a family-based visa (green card).
 Call our family-based immigration lawyer in Charlotte at (704) 870-0340.

-Explore Family-Based Visa Options in Charlotte
+Discover Family-Based Visa Options Available in Charlotte

 There are several different types of family-based immigration visas available, as well as several methods for obtaining a green card through the family-based immigration process.
 These include:

-Immediate Relative Visa Eligibility in the U.S.
+Eligibility for Immediate Relative Visas in the U.S.

 You may be eligible to obtain permanent residency (green card) through a qualifying relative.
 The process starts with your relative filing a petition on your behalf that establishes the qualifying relationship.
 Immediate relatives can file form I-485, "Application to Register Permanent Residence or Adjust Status" at the same time as Form I-130, "Petition for Alien Relative", in filling out these forms it helps not only to petition but it also establishes the family relationship between you and your relative.